Anon-Planet/thgtoa/guide.md

 # Appendix A1: Recommended VPS hosting providers

-I will only recommend providers that accept Monero as payment and here is my personal shortlist:
+We will only recommend providers that accept Monero as payment and here is my personal shortlist:

 -   **Njalla <https://njal.la/> (my personal favorite but quite expensive, recommended by PrivacyGuides.org.**